 Do you regularly open your antivirus program and run scans?
-Microsoft Security Essentials and other antivirus programs think you need to, warning you that your computer may be at risk if you haven’t done so in a while.
+Some antivirus programs think you need to, warning you that your computer may be at risk if you haven’t done so in a while.

 In reality, these manual scans aren’t all they’re cracked up to be.
 You can generally ignore your antivirus and it will do its job in the background without any help from you, only alerting you when it finds a problem.

 Your antivirus is always running in the background.
 It’s monitoring the processes running on your system, ensuring that no malicious processes are running.
 Whenever you download a new file or open a program, your antivirus quickly steps in, examining the file and comparing it to viruses before allowing it to run.
 If you download a virus, your antivirus will notice without you needing to scan anything.
 For example, try downloading the EICAR test file — your antivirus will leap into action and deal with the file without any manual scans needed.

 This feature is generally known as background scanning, real-time protection, resident protection, on-demand scanning, or something like that

 In other words, you don’t need to run manual scans because your antivirus has already checked every file for malware as it arrived.
 It’s also aware of all the software running on your system.
 Your antivirus program doesn’t need you to click a button — it’s already doing the work.

 Manual scans are still useful in some cases, but you don’t need to regularly open your antivirus program and initiate them:

 - When You Install an Antivirus: When you first install an antivirus, it will perform a full-system scan immediately.
 This allows the antivirus to ensure your computer is in a clean state and that you don’t have viruses lurking in unopened files on your hard drive.
 After performing this scan, your antivirus can trust that your system is secure.
 However, it will still scan files for malware when you open them.